BIB 501. Elementary Hebrew I. (3 h)

 BIB 542.
 Interpreting New Testament Letters.
 (3 h)

-This course focuses on the early Christian epistolary tradition, deepening students' knowledge of Pauline letters, catholic letters, and texts often associated with letter writers (e.g., Hebrews).
+This course focuses on the early Christian epistolary tradition, deepening students' knowledge of Pauline letters, catholic letters, and texts often associated with letter writers (e.g. Hebrews).
 Students will intensify their ability to use a variety of exegetical tools for New Testament interpretation and begin to explore different interpretive frameworks.
-Prerequisite: BIB 541.
+Prerequisite BIB 541.

 BIB 543.
 Interpreting New Testament Gospels.
 (3 h)

 This course focuses on the early Christian gospel tradition, deepening students' knowledge of canonical gospel texts (including Acts).
 Students will intensify their ability to use a variety of exegetical tools for New Testament interpretation and begin to explore different interpretive frameworks.
-Prerequisite: BIB 541.
+Prequisite: BIB 541.

 BIB 612.
 Angels and Demons.
 (3 h)